-When we were kids, a cinema experience was only fun with a big bucket of popcorn and a huge coca-cola with ice.
+When we were kids, a cinema experience was only fun with a big bucket of popcorn and a huge Coca-Cola with ice.
 Watching commercials added some extra excitement!
 Today these guilty pleasures are somewhat attractive, but watching a film in an atmospheric setting, comfy chairs and maybe even a glass of champagne might seem even more enjoyable.
-There was no doubt that we at the MuSEEum would fall for movie theatres in museums.
-So if you travel the world and feel like wathcing a film, check out our list of unique cinemas in museums around the world, where you can watch a great selection of documentaries, art house and popular films.
+There was no doubt that we at the Museeum would fall for movie theaters in museums.
+So if you travel the world and feel like watching a film, check out our list of unique cinemas in museums around the world, where you can watch a great selection of documentaries, art house and popular films.

 Katie Denny Horowitz, Socrates Sculpture Park Director of Development & Communications, comments:

 "This year is the 18th annual festival, making Outdoor Cinema at Socrates Sculpture Park one of the longest-running open air film festivals in New York City.
 While our city hosts many outdoor movie series, this festival has always distinguished itself by its critically-acclaimed, international array of titles, each celebrating a different country or culture.
 This summer’s lineup, centered around the theme of “the river,” marks Socrates’ 30th anniversary and includes waterway-related films from China, Colombia, France, Germany, Iran, Peru, and the UK, among others.
 Attendance is often contingent on weather, so the range is broad — anywhere from 500 to 2,000 people.
 Last year, more than 8,000 attended overall."